Lifeline Free iPhone Start Here

 Recertify.
 You'll need to confirm your eligibility every 12 months to keep the benefit.

-For a full walkthrough, see our how to apply guide.
+For a full walkthrough, see our how to apply for Lifeline guide.

 Scam Warnings: Protecting Seniors